AMAsGroup/amasgroup.github.io/_pages/home.md

 Our mission at AMAs is to advance alloy design and development.
 We focus on optimizing the mechanical performance of alloys and composites for specific applications through a deep understanding of solute atom interactions, strengthening mechanisms, as well as the control of phase transformations and texture.
 By manipulating structures at the atomic scale through elemental additions and secondary processes, we strive to create new metallic materials with superior properties.

-Current materials systems of interest include *advanced high-strength steels* and *light metal alloys (Al- and Mg-based)*, among others.
+Current materials systems of interest include *Advanced High-Strength Steels* and *Light Metal Alloys (Al- and Mg-based)*, among others.
 Our extensive research and active participation in multiple R&D projects have resulted in a high publication rate in cutting-edge research areas, reflecting our commitment to excellence and innovation in the field of materials science.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >